mHienp/GCBM.CostaRica/README.md

 --

-NBP animation (whole area, not yet for forest cover):
+NBP animation (PoC, whole area, not yet for forest cover):